TomPace101/nanopore_diffusion/notes.md

 # ill-sleep (and debug of the PNP-reaction solver)
-Other stuff:
-- then I need to figure out how to specify the expression for the Neumann boundary condition.

 This needs to be documented somewhere:
 Diffusion exclusions:
 just put "null" in as the diffusion constant.